IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip State

-When the user interacts with the Chip, it goes through various states: **idle**, selected when the user has performed selective action, and **focus** while the user is navigating through the tab index.
-These flexibility enhancements afford a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.
+When the user interacts with the Chip, it may change from the default **idle** state to focus and vice versa.
+This affords a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.

 <img class="responsive-img" src="../images/chip_comfy.png" srcset="../images/chip_comfy@2x.png 2x" />
 `idle`